-Today social proof is the culmination of all the outside influences that are directed at you and/or your company.
-The idea behind the use of that term is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company or your products or your services.
+Today social proof is the culmination of all the outside influences directed at you and/or your company.
+The idea behind using that term is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company, or your products or your services.
 The types of social proof go beyond traditional customer reviews.
-Your social proof is influenced by your social networks, your social media posts, social sharing and the comments left on those platforms.
+Your social proof is influenced by your social networks, social media posts, social sharing, and the comments left on those platforms.

-Studies have shown that the younger generations as they mature into consumers, they are very likely to use social proof to influence their decision to purchase a product.
+Studies have shown that the younger generations, as they mature into consumers, are very likely to use social proof to decide which product to purchase.
 They are also more likely to share their experiences on social media, leave reviews, and overall, be influenced by what other people, whether they know them or not, say about you.
 With that said, you can use this social influence to your advantage to reach more potential customers.
 Here are some of the marketing tactics you can use to increase your social proof.